Dam 999: Development

 The movie is tributed to the 250,000 people who lost their lives in the 1975 Banqiao Dam disaster in China.
 As per producer-director Sohan, "The central character of the story is this dam and the life of a few mariners living near it.
 There are nine characters in the movie, representing the Navarasa.
 I believe that every individual is born with a sthayi bhava, but when his suppressed feelings burst, like a dam, it changes."

 Casting

 The cast includes acclaimed Indian actor Ashish Vidyarthi.
-Veteran Malayalam actor Thilakan was originally cast to do an important role in the film.
-He was replaced later, following a notice from Film Employees Federation of Kerala (FEFKA) stating that if Thilakan acted in the film, the association would boycott it.
-Sohan said they were forced to seek for a substitute for Thilakan when it came to a point that shooting might be disrupted.
+Veteran Malayalam actor Thilakan was originally cast to do an important role in the film, but was later removed.
 Eventually, Rajit Kapur was cast instead of Thilakan.
 There were reports that Association of Malayalam Movie Artists (AMMA) also had intervened in Thilakan's replacement.
 In a related development, Thilakan and his supporters had a march towards the shooting location of the film at Alappuzha.